Windows Installation¶

 The easiest way to launch ChipWhisperer and get started with the tutorials is by running the ChipWhisperer application, available via the Start Menu, the folder where you installed ChipWhisperer, or, if you selected this, via a desktop shortcut.
 After running, you should see a terminal pop up, followed by a new window open in your browser:

-to verify that everything installed correctly.
+Once you see this open, we recommend clicking on jupyter, then running through 0 - Introduction to Jupyter Notebooks.ipynb to verify that everything installed correctly.
 If you run into any issues, please ask on our forums for help.

-to run this Git Bash with access to ChipWhisperer, the compilers, etc. you can run the ChipWhisperer Bash application,
+This install bundles Git Bash, which we use to ensure %%bash blocks in Jupyter function correctly.
+If you want to run this Git Bash with access to ChipWhisperer, the compilers, etc. you can run the ChipWhisperer Bash application, available from the same spots as the normal ChipWhisperer installation.

-Windows Manual Install¶
+Windows Manual Install

 If you run into issues with the bundled installer, or prefer to grab everything yourself, you can also install ChipWhisperer manually on Windows.
 Before grabbing ChipWhisperer itself, you’ll need to grab some prerequisites:

-Git Bash¶
+Git Bash

 To start off, you’ll want to grab git-bash, which we’ll use as our general purpose terminal.
-You can use all default options
+You can use all default options during the installation, except for Enable experimental support for pseudo consoles, which we recommend enabling, as it allows the Python interpreter to function correctly on the command line.

 We recommend grabbing Python via WinPython.
 Make sure you grab the Cython version, not the PyPy version.
 Typically, the version with the most downloads/week is the best to grab..
 Any Python version above or equal to 3.7 should work here; however, we’ve only verified installation on Python 3.7, 3.8, 3.9, and 3.10.
 The default installation instructions will suffice here.
 Once WinPython is installed, you’ll need to add it to your system path.
 Don’t add it to your user path, as Git Bash won’t be able to pick it up from there.

-Compilers and Make¶
+Compilers and Make

 We recommend that you grab both avr-gcc and arm-none-eabi-gcc.
-Once you’ve got them installed
+Once you’ve got them installed add the bin folders from both to your system path.

-Verifying Prerequisite Installation¶
+Verifying Prerequisite Installation

 Once you’ve got all the prerequisites installed open Git Bash and run the following to verify that everything is installed properly and on your system Path: